fernandofuentesfullstack/spring-webflux/README.md

 # spring-webflux
-Project with Spring WebFlux and RxJava
+Project with Spring WebFlux, Reactor and RxJava2